elisabettatea/iris-project/README.md

 #### ANOVA

-We use the ANOVA function to compare the two models (model2 vs. model) and check if removing sl led to a significant improvement.
+We use the ANOVA function to compare the two models (model2 vs. model) and check if removing *sl* made a real difference.
+ANOVA is a statistical method that helps us see if the change between models is important or just random (by evaluating whether the reduction in deviance between models is statistically meaningful).

 ```
 Model 1 (model) : class_binaria ~ sl + sw + pl + pw